obsquidian/everything/transcripts-canceling.md

 So basically I'm canceled for collaborating with Buck Angel and a lot of trans people think Buck Angel is a horrible person.
 And so my collaboration with Buck Angel is evidence that I too am a horrible person.

-Cancel Culture Trope 6: The Transitive Property of Cancellation
+#### Cancel Culture Trope 6: The Transitive Property of Cancellation

 Cancellation is infectious.
 If you associate with a canceled person, the cancellation rubs off.
 It's like gonorrhea, except doxycycline won't save you this time sweetie.

 Look, this whole incident hinges, first of all, on whether Buck Angel is in fact a horrible person.
 So who is Buck Angel?
 Well, he's a trans man of my parents' generation.
 He grew up in a world where there was not anything like the visibility and access to information about transition we have today, and where there was a strict medical gatekeeping system in place for people who wanted to transition.
 In fact, Buck was the first female to male patient his doctor had ever treated.

-In the 2000s, he rose to prominence as an adult performer, his gimmick at the time being “the man with a p*ssy”.
+In the 2000s, he rose to prominence as an adult performer, his gimmick at the time being “the man with a pxssy”.
 But he also became an activist.
 He wanted to create more positive trans representation within the porn world.
 And from there, he became a more general educator and advocate for trans people.

 I first heard about him in the early 2010s when I was doing some googling about some little gender issues I was having myself, although I ended up deciding to remain a female.
 And Buck was one of the first female-to-male people I'd ever heard about.
 And he made an impact on me in part because you take one look at him and you think, “Honey, that's a man.
 But he was born a woman...You can do that?”